pcarn/JVFloatingDrawer/README.md

 The background image is set by assigning the `backgroundImage` property.

+#### `JVFloatingDrawerCenterViewController`

+The `JVFloatingDrawerCenterViewController` is a protocol that allows each ViewController in the Drawer to decides their own behaviour.

+    - (BOOL)shouldOpenDrawerWithSide:(JVFloatingDrawerSide)drawerSide;

 ##### Animators

 Animators are the main players of `JVFloatingDrawer`. `JVFloatingDrawer` comes with a prebuilt spring animator that can be customized by settings its `animationDuration`, `animationDelay`, `springDamping`, and `initialSpringVelocity`.
 After instantiating a new animator object you assign it to the `animator` property on the `JVFloatingDrawerViewController` to let it work its magic.
 You can make your own animators by implementing the `JVFloatingDrawerAnimation` protocol.
 More on that later.